LaunchCode-Education-Archived/csharp-web-development/src/chapters/enums/enums-in-models.rst

 Replace the ``class`` keyword with ``enum`` and delete the default constructor.

 Because enum values are constants, we use naming conventions and write them in all caps.
-Each value is demarcated with a comma and the list is completed with a semicolon.
+Each value is demarcated with a comma.

 ``EventType``: